 - Using a condom which contains numbing agents.

-- Focussing on other aspects of sex.
-Spend more time on foreplay and oral sex to take the emphasis off penetration, and to make sure sex stays fun and stress-free.
+- Focusing on other aspects of sex.
+Spend more time on foreplay and oral sex to take the emphasis off penetration and to make sure sex stays fun and stress-free.

 - Taking PE meds such as Priligy.
-Priligy is an effective PE medication that’s taken as a pill before you have sex, and it helps many men last longer.
+Priligy is an effective PE medication that’s taken as a pill before you have sex.
+It helps many men last longer.